dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## JSON Notation

-The convention for [JSON] notation used in this document is copied from sections 1.1-1.5 of [JMAP].
+For the ease of documentation, the convention for [JSON] notation used in this document is copied from sections 1.1-1.5 of [JMAP].
+It is also acceptable to format vCon using [CBOR].
+It is intended that both of these formats are easily coverted to the other and that the parameters and objects are compatible with the exceptions of binary parameters which are express in [BASE64URL] in [JSON] and binary text in [CBOR].
+[CCDL] provides for this dualality with type 6.21.

 Date - A string that MUST have the form of an [RFC3339] date string as defined for the Date type in section 1.4 of [JMAP].